 Booking.com is a Dutch online travel agency for lodging reservations & other travel products, and a subsidiary of Booking Holdings.
-It is headquartered in Amsterdam.
-The website has over 28 million listings.
+It is headquartered in Amsterdam and one of the largest online travel agencies in the world.
+Founded in 1996, the website has over 28 million listings.

 Is this a case of just getting them on board with what you have found or just trying to find time to take the initiative?
 The PM will generally be the one in charge of what we develop over the upcoming period (in my experience anyway).

 We are working on a technical product solution which provides APIs in a B2B fashion.
 We do not have any interface apart from these APIs.
 There are some internal tools which replicate this functionality (web dashboard) for us to view the data and some smaller B2B Companies to use, but is outside the scope of our Product / Team as it's just parity that is maintained.

 Our PM is not a technical person and sometimes it gets very hard to explain the reasons why something cannot be done.
 Or their suggestions completely miss the point / question I was asking.

 They view it from a visual perspective and suggest things that require a lot of back and forth to explain why it isn't feasible.